infinum/qa-handbook/Testing/Testing - WordPress.md

 ## How to use WordPress for frontend testing?

-## 7. How to use WordPress for frontend testing?

 Frontend testing in WordPress is crucial to ensure that changes made to the website work correctly for users and maintain a smooth user experience.
 As a QA tester, your focus should be on verifying both the visual appearance and functionality of the content you've added or modified.
 Here are some essential steps to perform frontend testing effectively: